-This stuffed aubergine dish is comfort food to me.
+This stuffed aubergine recipe means comfort food to me.
 It is hearty and filling and packed with flavour.
 Oh, and it’s Greek too which makes it even better in my book.

 From stuffed tomatoes to vine leaves.
 Stuffed peppers to zucchini and even zucchini flowers.